 Don’t worry though, 51% of mums also admitted to frantically buying presents in December.
 I know which of those categories I fall into.

 It’s not that I don’t think about Christmas until December, it’s more that I don’t have time so put it off until I really have to do it.

 It would be so lovely to have a day all to myself, to leisurely go Christmas shopping and get everything done in one go.
-Unfortunately when you work it’s that not easy.
-And when you work and have kids it’s impossible – I use all of my annual leave up by the end of the summer holidays so there’s no days left for luxuries like shopping!
+Unfortunately, when you work it’s that not easy.
+And when you work and have kids it’s impossible – I use all of my annual leave up by the end of the summer holidays so there are no days left for luxuries like shopping!

 So how do you get all of the Christmas shopping done if you’re at work all the time?

 Here’s my working mum’s guide to Christmas shopping…